When will WandaVision be released?

 The supporting cast will also see reprises from Kat Dennings (Darcy Lewis from the Thor films) and Randall Park (Jimmy Woo from Ant-Man and the Wasp).
 Teyonah Parris will make her Marvel debut playing an adult version of Monica Rambeau, seen as a child in Captain Marvel.
 Kathryn Hahn will also play a 'nosy neighbour', a character which is currently unnamed.

 Reliable rumours from Murphy's Multiverse are currently circulating that Evan Peters has also been added to cast, the actor who played Quicksilver in the X-Men films Days of Future Past, Apocalypse and Dark Phoenix.
-We don't know yet whether Peters will be reprising his as Quicksilver - which is entirely possible now that Disney owns the X-Men franchise.

-The series is created and written by Jac Schaeffer - also the writer for the upcoming MCU film Black Widow.
+The series is created and written by Jac Schaeffer - also the writer or the upcoming MCU film Black Widow.
 Directing will be done by Matt Shakman, who has previously worked on It's Always Sunny in Philadelphia, Fargo and Game of Thrones.